 In terms of publicly traded companies in the sector, the Canadian Securities Exchange (CSE) has positioned itself as an epicenter for blockchain companies listing their common shares, making CSE blockchain stocks a hot commodity in the capital markets.

 The CSE also launched a blockchain-powered platform in early 2018 — the first in Canada for clearing and settling securities by way of blockchain — further solidifying itself as a leading stock market in the Canadian blockchain revolution.

 However, while there are many companies dipping into this ever-evolving industry, not all of them are purely focused on the development of blockchain technology.

 Here’s a look at five stocks listed on the CSE that are directly involved in blockchain technology or have deep interests in blockchain applications and digital assets.
-The companies below are listed in alphabetical order had market capitalizations of over C$10 million at the time of publication.
+The CSE blockchain stocks below are listed in alphabetical order and market capitalizations were current at the time of publication.

 BitRank is a “risk scoring” application that provides visibility into a cryptocurrency wallet’s history.
 Through this platform, banks, money service businesses, exchanges, miners and bitcoin ATMs can identify, mitigate and report cryptocurrency transaction risks.